 - Kid’s choice movie night.

 - Solo time with mom or dad all Saturday, kid’s choice of activities.

 - After dark walk.

 - A “yes” to any one project on Instructibles.com.

 A dress-up trunk with lengths of fabric for capes, interesting hats, strange shirts and skirts, badges, belts, purses, jewelry, masks, and more.

 A recording.
 Perhaps great-grandma telling stories of her childhood, mom reading aloud from a favorite book, or a song composed by dad for his child.

 Memorabilia to celebrate a teen’s birthday.
-This is easier than ever with eBay.
 Find a newspaper issued on the day of his or her birth.
 You can add a magazine from the month of his or her birth, music popular that year, a political button, a piece of vintage clothing, etc.

 A collection of family-favorite recipes.
 This is particularly useful for older teens and young adults.
 Just scan them and print out, or use one of the many services that prints hardbound books with your content.